MicrosoftDocs/dynamics365-guidance/guidance/business-processes/forecast-to-plan-overview.md

 :::image type="content" source="media/forecast-to-plan-process-relationship.svg" alt-text="forecast to plan process relationship diagram." lightbox="media/forecast-to-plan-process-relationship.svg":::

 There are several processes that often are prerequisite to the *forecast to plan* process.
 In most companies, the *hire to retire* process is upstream of *forecast to plan* since it will be used to define the workforce capacity that will constrain the plan.
-Often, organizations will complete the product and services definition in the *product and service lifecycle management* process prior to beginning the forecasting process.
+Often, organizations will complete the product definition in the *design to retire* process before they begin the forecasting process.
 In some operational strategies such as *make to order* or *engineer to order*, the *prospect to quote* and *order to cash* processes occur before *forecast to plan*, since they're the trigger to initiate the process.

 The second column in the diagram displays the business process areas of the *forecast to plan* process.
 These business process areas are: